Exchange 2010 to Office 365 Migration

 - Select 'Live Exchange to Office 365 Migration' option.

-- You can stick with the default job name, or click ‘New Job’ to enter a name of your choice.
+- You can continue with the default job name, or click ‘New Job’ to create and use a custom name of your choice.

 - Download and install the EdbMails application on your computer.